Want to see the Forbidden City but don't have a day to spare for a visit? Head to Beijing Jingshan Park, right next door!

 Address: No.44 Jingshan West Street, Xichengcheng District, Beijing 100009, China

-The Perfect Vantage Point
+The Perfect Viewing Point

 Now, let’s talk about the star of the show – that incredible view!
 The central hill in Jingshan Park isn’t just any hill.
 It’s a 45.7-meter (150 ft) artificial hill, also known as Coal Hill, built way back in the Ming dynasty.
 This artificial hill holds historical significance, with legends suggesting it once contained a hidden coal reserve for the emperors.
 They used the soil dug out from the Forbidden City’s moats – talk about efficient construction!